 With the tide of offshore capital flowing into Australia expected to continue this year, Australia’s secondary cities will continue to benefit.

 Investment is also strong in Canberra.
-Asian-sourced capital accounted for 45 percent of total capital flow in 2017, including from the purchase 50 Marcus Clarke Street for A321 million in the first quarter.
+Asian-sourced capital accounted for 45 percent of total capital flow in 2017, including from the purchase 50 Marcus Clarke Street for A321 million in the first quarter by Mirae out of South Korea.
 Sales volumes totalled A$861.7 million for the year across 19 transactions.

 The trend is playing out across the world, with high prices in gateway markets forcing investors to look to cities they previously wouldn’t have considered.

-Click to read more about real estate investment in Australia.
+Click to read more about how foreign investors continue to influence in Australia.